Holographic Evidence for Non-Supersymmetric Conformal Manifolds

 In this letter, we will provide the first holographic evidence for a three-dimensional non-supersymmetric conformal manifold.
-We do this by constructing a 2-parameter non-supersymmetric deformation of an ${\cal N}=4$ supersymmetric AdS$_4$ vacuum in Type IIB superstring theory.
+We do this by constructing a 2-parameter non-supersymmetric deformation of an ${\cal N}=4$ supersymmetric AdS$_4$ vacuum describing a non-geometric solution of Type IIB superstring theory.
 We will prove that the entire 2-parameter family is perturbatively stable in IIB supergravity, and show that it does not suffer from various non-perturbative instabilities.
 We note that just as for the supersymmetric deformations considered in \cite{Giambrone:2021zvp,Guarino:2021kyp}, the non-supersymmetric deformations we study here can also locally be absorbed by coordinate redefinitions, which are, however, not globally well-defined.
 This implies that any local diffeomorphism-invariant quantities, such as those controlling higher-derivative corrections of string theory, are independent of the deformations.
 This provides hope that our conformal manifold may also exist beyond the large-N limit of the CFT.

 We construct our non-supersymmetric 2-parameter family of AdS$_4$ vacua of IIB string theory by uplifting the corresponding family of AdS$_4$ vacua of four-dimensional $[{\rm SO}(6)\times {\rm SO}(1,1)]\ltimes \mathbb{R}^{12}$ supergravity \cite{Guarino:2021hrc} using the truncation Ansatz of \cite{Inverso:2016eet}.
 Our family of AdS$_4$ vacua depends on two ``axionic'' parameters $\chi_{1}$, $\chi_2$ \cite{Guarino:2021hrc}.
-For generic values of $\chi_{1,2}$, the AdS$_4$ vacua are non-supersymmetric, whereas for $\chi_1 = - \chi_2$, the AdS$_4$ vacua are ${\cal N}=2$ supersymmetric and belong to the family of vacua considered in \cite{Bobev:2021yya}.
-In particular, $\chi_{1,2}$ parameterise non-supersymmetric deformations of the ${\cal N}=4$ AdS$_4$ S-fold vacuum of IIB string theory \cite{Inverso:2016eet}.
+For generic values of $\chi_{1,2}$, the AdS$_4$ vacua are non-supersymmetric and preserve a $\textrm{U}(1)^2$ symmetry.
+Three patterns of (super) symmetry enhancement occur at special loci of the $(\chi_{1},\chi_{2})$ parameter space.
+For $\chi_1 = \pm \chi_2$, there is an ${\cal N}=2$ supersymmetry enhancement whereas a $\textrm{U}(1)^2$ symmetry is still preserved.
+These AdS$_4$ vacua belong to the family considered in \cite{Guarino:2020gfe,Giambrone:2021zvp,Bobev:2021yya}.
+For $\chi_{1}=0$ or $\chi_{2}=0$, the vacua are non-supersymmetric but the residual symmetry gets enhanced to $\textrm{SU}(2) \times \textrm{U}(1)$.
+Lastly, an $\mathcal{N}=4$ and SO(4) symmetric AdS$_{4}$ vacuum appears at the special point $\chi_{1}=\chi_{2}=0$.
+As a result, $\chi_{1,2}$ parameterise non-supersymmetric deformations of the ${\cal N}=4$ AdS$_4$ S-fold vacuum of IIB string theory \cite{Inverso:2016eet}.

 The ten-dimensional geometry we obtain is a non-supersymmetric ``S-fold'' of the form $\textrm{AdS}_{4} \times \Sp_{\eta}^1 \times \Sp^5$, where $\Sp^5 = \mathcal{I} \times \Sp_{1}^2 \times \Sp_{2}^2$ and $\mathcal{I} $ is an interval with angular coordinate $\alpha \in [0,\tfrac{\pi}{2}]$.
 The term S-fold refers to the fact that the 10-dimensional solution has an $\SL{2,\mathbb{Z}}$ S-duality monodromy of IIB string theory as we move around the $\Sp^1_\eta$ circle.
 The corresponding dual CFT is known as a J-fold CFT obtained by compactifying ${\cal N}=4$ super Yang-Mills theory on a circle with an $\SL{2,\mathbb{Z}}$ twist \cite{Assel:2018vtq}.
 Holography has recently proven powerful in studying supersymmetric AdS$_4$ vacua of these types and their supersymmetric deformations \cite{Inverso:2016eet,Arav:2021tpk,Arav:2021gra,Giambrone:2021zvp,Guarino:2021hrc,Bobev:2021rtg,Guarino:2021kyp,Bobev:2021yya,Cesaro:2021tna,Berman:2021ynm}.